crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_1.md

 ```

 6. Add a secret, again with the dotnet cli: `dotnet user-secrets set "MyUserSecret" "ABCXYZ"`
 7. In a text editor, inspect the json file that was created by the `set` command.
-On Windows go to %APDATA%\Microsoft\UserSecrets\<generated guid>\secrets.json .
+On Windows go to `%APPDATA%\Microsoft\UserSecrets\~generated guid~\secrets.json` .
 The contents of the file will be:

 ```JSON
     {